mdejesus23/melnerdz-website/src/data/blogs/2025/07/fatherhood-a-journey-of-grace/index.md

 image:
   src: src/data/blogs/2025/07/fatherhood-a-journey-of-grace/fatherhood-with-st-joseph.png
   alt: Fatherhood with St. Joseph image
-description: A heartfelt reflection on fatherhood from a man who rose above a broken past through faith and community.
-This blog shares how true fatherhood is not measured by success or provision, but by love, presence, and trust in God—modeled after the example of St. Joseph.
+description: A reflection on fatherhood, showing how faith and community can transform a broken past.
+True fatherhood is found in love, presence, and trust in God—like St. Joseph.
 tags:
   - Saints
   - Reflection